SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

       Fitbit Members     | Person who is using the services of the Fitbit application PC                 | Personal Computer
-      Stakeholders       | Any person with an interest in the project who is not a developer Trainers           | A person who teaches fitness skills to people, prepares them for workout activities, and motivates the users to reach their fitness goals
+      Stakeholders       | Any person with an interest in the project who is not a developer Trainers           | A person who teaches fitness skills to people, prepares them for workout activities, and motivates the fitbit members to reach their fitness goals
       Android            | A mobile devices operating system designed by Google Inc. iOS                | An operating system created and developed by Apple Inc.
       GHz                | Gigahertz